sillydeveloper/resume/src/andrew_ettinger_resume.md

 * Energy analysis software
 * Dynamic reporting systems
 * Field service automation and CRM
+* Social management software for brands

 * * *

 ### Details

+#### Postano / TigerLogic
+** Senior Front End Engineer **
+August 2013 – Present
+Technologies: Node.js, AngularJS, JavaScript, jQuery, SCSS, git, Python

+At Postano, my goal was to help them deliver the best possible experience in the short couple of months they had to build and deploy a new version of their core product.

+* Architected their embeddable web social software to be extendable, increasing their product line and sales opportunities
+* Rapidly moved their event based mockups to a more manageable Angular code base
+* Tooled Angular to fit their modal, wizard-centric design
+* Worked with a remote team to help spec and manage the Postano APIs
+* Consolidated multiple codebases into a manageable core

+* * *

 #### InGrid Solutions
 ** Technical Co-Founder **
-September 2011 – Present
+September 2011 – August 2013
+Technologies: Ruby, Rails, Postgres, JavaScript, jQuery, CSS3, HTML5, git, PhoneGap, Kendo, iOS, Android, AWS

 As technical co-founder I participated in all aspects of business and technical development.

 * Proved concept with an MVP
 * Successfully raised based on MVP experience